 During my demonstration I am explicit in my instructions to the participant: “Don’t say anything that is not true.”
 Then I conduct the experiment and the attendees get to observe the participant, unknowingly, lie to me.
 The odd thing is, when the experiment is complete I poll the audience, asking them if the participant lied.
-The resounding answer is almost always “No!”
-When in fact, the participant made untrue statements.
+Their resounding answer is almost always: “No!”
+When in fact, the participant made multiple untrue statements.

 What is a lie

-We often think of a lie as telling something that is untrue to avoid the consequences that come from telling the truth.
-People most often lie to avoid getting into trouble.
-In my realtime experiment the participant won’t get into trouble if they tell an untruth so the attendees don’t see it as lying.
+We often think of a lie as saying something that is untrue to avoid the consequences that come from telling the truth.
+People most often lie to avoid getting into trouble or to harm someone else.
+In my real time experiment, the participant won’t get into trouble if they tell an untruth so the attendees don’t see it as lying.
 By the socially accepted definition, the participant did not lie.
 But he or she does not tell the truth.